-Some residents showed the inspector around their bedroom and said they were facilitated to personalise their room and many rooms were seen to contain items personal to that individual.
+One resident showed the inspector around their bedroom and said they were facilitated to decorate it with personal items.
 They said their bedroom was cleaned every day and complimented the service provided by the household staff.
-There was a lockable facility in all bedrooms.
+They also explained how they had a lockable facility in their bedroom.
+The inspector observed that all residents had this facility in their bedroom.

-There were no restrictions on when residents could access their bedrooms and some were chilling out in their bedroom doing their own thing, while others were entertaining their visitors.
-All bedrooms, ensuites and communal bathrooms had locks on the doors which facilitated residents to ensure their privacy.
+There were no restrictions on when residents could access their bedrooms and some were seen relaxing in their bedroom doing their own thing, while others were entertaining their visitors.
+Residents had access to a small private visitors room together with the sun lounge where they could meet their visitors in private.
+All bedroom and ensuite doors could be locked by the resident and all shared bedrooms had privacy screening around the individualised bed spaces.
+This enabled each resident to maintain their privacy.

-The inspector observed that staff were kind and caring towards residents, greeting them as they passed and stopping to chat with residents as they met them along the corridors.
-The staff appeared calm and very much focused on their individual needs, they knew the residents well.
-Residents and some of their family members spoken with on inspection told the inspector that the standard of communication between them and the staff was excellent.
-They said they were kept informed of their health status and of what was going on in the centre.
+The inspector observed that staff were kind and caring towards residents, greeting them as they passed and stopping to chat with residents as they met them along the corridors, in the main foyer and in the residents' sitting room.
+The staff appeared calm and very much focused on their individual needs, they appeared to know the residents well.